moby/moby/docs/reference/commandline/pull.md

     Pull an image or a repository from the registry

-      -a, --all-tags                Download all tagged images in the repository --disable-content-trust=true  Skip image verification
-      --help                        Print usage
+      -a, --all-tags                      Download all tagged images in the repository --disable-content-trust=BOOL    Skip image verification, default is 'true' --help                          Print usage

 Most of your images will be created on top of a base image from the [Docker Hub](https://hub.docker.com) registry.